-Figure I.11 Number and proportion of participant complaints over time incrementally (left) and cumulatively (right) - Western Australia
+Figure I.11 Number and proportion of participant complaints over time incrementally (left) and cumulatively (right) - Western Australia of people who have sought access.

-354 Note that 71% of all complainants made only one complaint, 18% made two complaints and 11% made three or more complaints.
-355 % of all access requests is calculated as the number of complaints made by people who have sought access divided by the number of people who have sought access.
 The number of people who have sought access used in the calculation takes into account the length of time since access was sought.
 356 Complaint rates are not available at state/territory level prior to the June 2017 quarter.

+356 Complaint rates are not available at state/territory level prior to the June 2017 quarter.
+December 2020 | NDIS Quarterly Report to disability ministers